 Be wary if you’re looking at a condominium with many services and unusually low monthly contributions.
-This may be a sign that the condominium corporation doesn’t have enough money in its reserve fund to cover future capital repairs and replacements.
-Ask your lawyer and document reviewer to look over the corporation’s documents to see if the corporation has a history of special assessments and whether there is adequate money in the reserve fund for capital repairs or replacements. .
+This may be a sign that the condominium corporation doesn’t have enough money in its reserve fund to cover future repair and replacement costs.
+Ask your lawyer and document reviewer to look over the corporation’s documents to see if the corporation has a history of special levies and whether there is adequate money in the reserve fund.

 Does the seller have unpaid contributions?

 Always ask for an estoppel certificate before making an offer to purchase on a unit.
 It will indicate whether the current owner has paid contributions in full or if any fees are unpaid.
-Any unpaid fees transfer to the new owner, so they will become your responsibility if you purchase a unit with unpaid contributions.
+If you purchase a unit with unpaid contributions, any unpaid fees transfer to the new owner so they will become your responsibility.

 How are contributions calculated?

-Condominium contributions (fees) are usually set annually by the condominium board after considering all of its operating and reserve fund needs of the condominium.
-The total amount required to cover the condominium’s expenses is split amongst the unit owners based on the unit factor assigned to their specific unit, unless the bylaws specify another method.
+The condominium board usually sets condominium contributions (fees) annually after considering all of the operating and reserve fund needs of the condominium.
+The total amount needed to cover the condominium’s expenses is split amongst the unit owners based on the unit factor assigned to their specific unit, unless the bylaws specify another method.
 Unit factors are typically proportional to the size of the unit and increase with the size of the unit.
 If you’re unsure of how unit factors are assigned in your condominium, check the schedule attached to your condominium plan.

-- sue you for the contributions, interest, and any legal costs;
+- sue you for the unpaid amount, plus any interest and legal costs

-- if you have a tenant in your unit, require the rent to be paid to the corporation to cover the unpaid amount; or
+- if you have a tenant in your unit, require them to pay rent to the condominium corporation to cover the unpaid amount

 How do I get information about condo contributions?